 North Carolina DUI Laws

-What you're facing, what the deadlines are, and the questions your attorney needs to answer, specific to North Carolina (NC) law.
+What you are facing, the deadlines that bind you, and the questions an attorney needs to answer — under North Carolina (NC) DUI law.

 BAC Limit